MISSION, GOALS, AND OBJECTIVES

 The Counselor Education Program prepares counselors to work in mental health, school, and career counseling settings who promote social justice and responsibility, serve as leaders in a diverse and global community, and respond to the complexity of human needs across the lifespan.
 Faculty is expected to teach and mentor students, serve the community and counseling profession, and promote intellectual advancement through conducting and disseminating research.

 The program develops counselors who:

-- Develop a theoretically solid philosophy of practice integrating research data into evidence-based practices;
+Develop a theoretically solid philosophy of practice integrating research data into evidence-based practices;

 Apply knowledge, skills, and dispositions consistent with the ACA Code of Ethics;

 Formulate a professional identity that responds to the needs of their client populations while utilizing culturally competent practices and appropriate assessment tools and procedures;